Stress and anxiety are becoming increasingly common amongst children and teens.

 #4 Reassure them and give them extra love

-A warm supportive parent or caregiver can have a huge impact on a child’s ability to navigate and cope with stressful life circumstances.
+A warm, supportive parent or caregiver will have a huge impact on a child’s ability to navigate and cope with life’s stressful circumstances.

 Make a habit of checking in with your child periodically.
-Find out how things are going, where they’re happy and not.
-Express acceptance and reassure them.
-This extra love and attention may be all that is needed to begin to reverse a stressful situation.
+Find out how things are going, where they’re happy or not.
+Show acceptance and offer them reassurance.
+Such love and attention may be all that’s needed to help them reverse a stressful situation.

 #5 Keep your normal routines going

-During times of disruption or disaster, it is easy for regular routines to fly out the window.
-However, psychologists have shown that children depend on routine and rhythm to feel safe and secure.10Reassuring Routines and Rituals, By Carla Poole, Ellen Booth Church, Susan A. Miller, Ed.D. – Scholastic.com
+During times of disruption or disaster, it’s easy for regular routines to fly out the window.
+However, psychologists have shown that children depend on routine and rhythm in order to feel safe and secure.10Reassuring Routines and Rituals, By Carla Poole, Ellen Booth Church, Susan A. Miller, Ed.D. – Scholastic.com

-It may at times be a real challenge, but if it is possible to continue with as much of the usual daily and weekly routine as possible, even amidst a divorce or house move, then this can go a long way in mitigating the stress experienced by children.
+It may sometimes be a real challenge, but, if possible, continue with as much of your usual daily/weekly routine as possible, even amidst a divorce or house move.
+This can go a long way to mitigate the stress experienced by some children.

 #6 Talk, listen and encourage expression

 Engage in active listening.
-This is where you provide a judgment-free space for them to express themselves.
-It is often best to listen first and let them know you’ve heard and understood before jumping in with advice.
-When they feel you ‘get’ where they are coming from, then a child or teen will be more responsive to advice about reducing stress and increasing confidence and calm.
+This means providing a judgment-free space for them to express themselves.
+It’s always best to listen first, letting them know you’ve heard and understood them, before jumping in with advice.

-A parent’s role is that of a listener, teacher, and life coach.
-Yes, you want to protect them, but it is far more essential to prepare them for life as a successful adult.
+A parent’s role should be that of a listener, teacher, and life coach.
+While you naturally want to protect them, it’s even more important to prepare them for life as a successful adult.